Parallel Randomized Tucker Decomposition Algorithms: Experimental Results

-We demonstrate the numerical benefits of our algorithms by considering the accuracy of our sequential algorithms in \cref{sec:accuracy}, the performance of the multi-TTM and dimension tree optimizations in \cref{sec:ismttm_vs_aaomttm,sec:dimTree_results}, respectively, and the performance of the parallel implementations of our randomized algorithms on synthetic data in \cref{sec:strong_scaling} and on two real datasets in \cref{sec:miranda,sec:sp}.
+We now demonstrate the numerical benefits of our algorithms by considering the accuracy of our sequential algorithms in \cref{sec:accuracy}, the performance of the multi-TTM and dimension tree optimizations in \cref{sec:ismttm_vs_aaomttm,sec:dimTree_results}, respectively, and the performance of the parallel implementations of our randomized algorithms on synthetic data in \cref{sec:strong_scaling} and on two real datasets in \cref{sec:miranda,sec:sp}.

 \paragraph*{Computing platform} The results shown in \cref{sec:accuracy} are generated by running MATLAB implementations of the sequential algorithms on a single node server.
 The experiments shown from \cref{sec:ismttm_vs_aaomttm} to \cref{sec:sp} are run on the Andes cluster at Oak Ridge Leadership Computing Facility.
 The system consists of 704 compute nodes with 2 AMD EPYC 7302 16-core CPU's and 256 GB of RAM.
-We directly call OpenBLAS and the Netlib implementation of LAPACK for local linear algebra kernels such as matrix multiplication and QR decompositions, which are the only available libraries on Andes.
+We directly call OpenBLAS and the Netlib implementation of LAPACK for local linear algebra kernels, which are the only available libraries on Andes.